RedisLabs/redislabs-docs/content/rv/_index.md

 Software]({{< relref "/rs/_index.md" >}}) products.
-With Redis Cloud Pro, you can deploy quickly on major public clouds and create Redis databases that are fully compatible with the open-source Redis databases contained on Redis Labs' cloud infrastrucure.
+With Redis Cloud Pro, you can deploy quickly on major public clouds and create Redis databases that are fully compatible with the open-source Redis databases contained on Redis Labs' cloud infrastructure.

 ## Features